TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 Does `0xA7`, `0x51`, `0x68`, and `0x52` look familiar? 🙃 Check the wall of bytes in `11310e`.

 Effectively, the Rust performs a little surgery on shellcode before using it.

+But how is it used?
+Leafing around the decompiled code, you may notice Rust IO write and read functions... those seem sus...
 {% enddetails %}

 By now, you probably know what the shellcode does: !!flag-checking!!.
 But there are a few more things we need to reverse...